mlevit/echelon/database/README.md

 # What is the Echelon database?

 At the core of Echelon lies a robust and centralised database.
-This repository serves as the heart of the framework, meticulously collecting and organizing a wealth of technical, operational, and business metadata.
-Through this database, Echelon gains the capacity to holistically manage and present crucial information that forms the backbone of various data-related activities.
+This repository serves as the heart of the framework, collecting and organizing a wealth of technical, operational, and business metadata.
+Through this database, Echelon gains the capacity to manage and present crucial information that forms the backbone of various data-related activities.

 ## How do I deploy it?